PRBonn/SHINE_mapping/README.md

 </details>

-For incremental mapping with replay strategy, use:
+For incremental mapping with replay strategy (within a local bounding box), use:
 ```
 python shine_incre.py ./config/maicity/maicity_incre_replay.yaml
 ```

-An interactive visualizer would pop up.
+An interactive visualizer would pop up if you set `o3d_vis_on: True` (by default) in the config file.
 You can press `space` to pause and resume.

 <details>
   <summary>[Expected results (click to expand)]</summary>

-For the sake of efficiency, we sacrifice a bit mapping quality to use a 50cm leaf voxel size for the feature octree.
+For the sake of efficiency, we sacrifice a bit mapping quality to use a 50cm leaf voxel size for the feature octree here.

 <p align="center">
   <video src="https://user-images.githubusercontent.com/34207278/207639846-4f80e55c-7574-45a5-9987-9c7ec6eb20e5.mp4" width="50%" />